 After enough time in the wedding world, you’ll learn all the lingo and a sentence like, “The MOB and MOH are with the JP” will make sense to you!
 Translation: “The mother of the bride and maid of honour are with the justice of the peace.”

-Can a justice of the peace marry us?
+Is a justice of the peace a person who can marry people?

 Justice of the peace VS wedding officiant VS marriage commissioner